-Challo stores the content of your tracks in a blob container of a storage account you provide.
+Challo stores the content of your workspaces in a blob container of a storage account you provide.

 Microsoft provide a number of storage account types.
 Challo requires an account type that supports the Blob service, see: Azure storage account overview.